sheybey/deepfryer/README.md

 The app is composed of two components: an encoder based on mozjpeg and a react web application.
-The encoder is compiled to javascript and webassembly using emscripten, then integrated with the react app and compiled using the react toolchain.
+The encoder is compiled to javascript and webassembly using emscripten, then loaded as a web worker at runtime by the application.

 ### compiling the encoder